jalovejoy/swamp_score_calculator/ReadMe.md

 ![alt text](https://raw.git.generalassemb.ly/JamesLovejoy-DEN/project_6/master/images/swamp-score-flow.png)

 The collected data is stored in the following CSVs:
-- Address Level Swamp Score: CSV of businesses gathered against starting address, their distance to the start address, & associated swamp score
+- **Address Level Swamp Score:** CSV of businesses gathered against one specific starting address, their distance to the start address, & associated swamp score
-- Business Locations: De-duplicated CSV of all Businesses by Type retrieved from all start addresses
+- **Business Locations:** A compiled and de-duplicated CSV of all Businesses by Type retrieved from all start addresses
-- Address Master: Master CSV of all start addresses and their associated swamp scores
+- **Address Master:** Master CSV of all start addresses and their associated swamp scores

 The data has been ommitted from this repository but can easily be collected by running the data_collection_location_based.ipynb notebook in /code_granular/.